slamora/brackets-wiki/Brackets-Community-Testing.md

 Any other testing is also welcome.
 Be sure to test new features in conjunction with your usual workflow.

-For testing with a cloned version, please run all unit tests.
+For testing with a cloned version, please [run all unit tests](https://github.com/adobe/brackets/wiki/Running-Brackets-Unit-Tests).
-TODO: hints for running unit tests...

 ## Issues